-The jar is a glass amber one, 3.5 oz size.
+The XX comes in an amber glass jar, content of 3.5 oz (100 g).
 A transparent sticker with directions and ingredients is wrapped around which gives it a clean and minimalist design!
 Pomade itself has a light yellow color.

 Medium.
 No fading when the day goes by.

 Medium (original hold) according to the brewer.
 More of medium-firm for me.
 About the same as the Nolde forest.

 It manages to keep the hair clean and neat all day.
 Didn’t have to struggle with many loose hairs.
 Minor sag.
 It tamed my cowlicks.
 Waves came through a tad more but my hair still looked neat.
 It endured temperatures around 50)° F (10° C), some humidity, no heavy activity.

 Easy, no tug.
 Keeps some gold hold + clean hair shape.